top of page

 LOREM X combines very low intensity with long rest intervals between pulse events.

-This avoids the "dense pulse train" approach, in which many pulses are delivered close together, which can create a cumulative build-up (summation/wind-up).
+By applying LDP, we avoid the "dense pulse train" approach, which can lead to cumulative build-up (summation/wind-up).

 Why that matters: dense, high-drive stimulation can feel over-activating for some users, more like a fight-or-flight reaction, a feeling of being energized (wired, restless, amped-up) rather than a relaxation experience.

-RP-PEMF Wellness is designed to keep the experience calm, steady, and comfort-oriented by reducing cumulative build-up.
+We design RP-PEMF Wellness to keep the experience calm, steady, and comfort-oriented by reducing cumulative build-up.
 By choosing our magnetic field for RP-PEMF Wellness below Earth's magnetic field, and applying long rest intervals, we avoid the risk of SNS Arousal.

 07 Summation & Wind-up, Avoid Risk